-- 1. All running/relay events are scheduled outdoors (weather permitting) and utilize a flat, grass athletic area (Parade Grounds) for the 16x100vd relay.
-A standard outdoor 1⁄4-mile track is used for the Oval Relay. - 2.
-In both relay events, teams may have their males and females compete in any order they desire. - 3.
+- 1. All running/relay events are scheduled outdoors (weather permitting) and utilize a flat, grass athletic area (Parade Grounds) for the 16x100yd relay. - 2.
+In both the relay events, teams may have their males and females compete in any order they desire. - 3.
 NSTC will obtain an on-base facility for quick uniform changing between events on Friday.
 The restroom areas on-site are not designed to be used as a changing facility.
-Additionally, the restroom areas on-site should be left CLEANER that when you arrived. - 4.
-Where cones are used for racing lanes, lane violations MAY be penalized when any part of a cadet or his clothing comes in contact with any part of the support cones or crosses the imaginary line created by these cones to gain an advantage.
+Additionally, the restroom areas on-site should be left CLEANER that when you arrived.

+- 4. Where cones are used for racing lanes, lane violations MAY be penalized when any part of a cadet or his clothing comes in contact with any part of the support cones or crosses the imaginary line created by these cones to gain an advantage.
 Should the cones become dislodged during an event, a violation may occur when a cadet crosses the point where a cone should have been were it not displaced. - 5.
+In any athletic contest, should circumstances dictate that a school has been perceived as being deprived of the ability to gain an accurate count (push-ups/curl-ups) or an accurate time (shuttle relay) through no fault of their own, the Navy Area Manager on hand has the discretion to allow such team to undertake their event again to gain a solid score.
+The decision is NOT subject to protest and will be final. - 6.
 No protests can be entertained for judgment calls made by any judges during any facet of the athletic competition.
 Mistakes WILL be made but understand all judges are well trained and totally impartial.
 Suggestions for improving NEXT year's competition are welcome AFTER the Athletic Phase is concluded.